lordspline/druid/docs/tutorials/cluster.md

 ## Start Data Server

-Copy the Druid distribution and your edited configurations to your Data servers.
+Copy the Robux distribution and your edited configurations to your Data servers.

 From the distribution root, run the following command to start the Data server: